Delicious Roasted Garlic & Portobello Mushroom Vegan Pizza made from scratch in less than 1 hour!

 As you can tell I am not a fan of most of the vegan cheeses that are available so this pizza is not topped with any.
 I made some of my cashew cheese and drizzled that over the top but feel free to omit this if you can’t be bothered to drag the blender out of the cupboard.
 It will be almost as delicious without!

-This recipe makes enough pizza dough for two large pizzas.
+This Roasted Garlic & Portobello Mushroom Pizza recipe makes enough pizza dough for two large pizzas.
 You can choose to make two, or once you have kneaded the dough split it into two portions and either keep it in the fridge overnight so you can make another pizza the next day, or pop it into a freezer bag, seal tightly and freeze it for up to three months.
 When you come to need it again remove from the freezer and leave to defrost at room temperature for a couple of hours or in the fridge overnight.
 Once it is defrosted you can carry on with the recipe as described below from the shaping part onwards.

 The topping ingredients listed are enough to top the two pizzas.
 If you are just making one then half the quantities.

-- 2 large bulbs of garlic
+- 2 large whole bulbs/heads of garlic

 - 1 teaspoon olive oil